sky24h/AnimateDiff_Serverless_Runpod/README.md

 ![Example Result](./assets/telegram_bot_example.jpg)

 ## 4. TODO
-- [x] Support specific base model for different objectives.
+- [x] Support for specific base model for different objectives.
 (Person and Scene)
-- [x] Support LoRa models.
+- [x] Support for LoRa models.
 (Edit yaml file and place your model in "./models/DreamBooth_LoRA")
+- [x] Support for Motion LoRa models.
+(Also editable in yaml file, see [here](https://github.com/guoyww/AnimateDiff#features) for details and downloads.)
 - [ ] More detailed instructions
 - [ ] One-click deploy (If anyone is interested...)